Skov0/ezSMS/README.md

 IE >= 11.6<br>

 ### APis
-The project was tested using JustSMS.dk APi under development.
-But can be easily changed to fit any APi.
+The project was tested using JustSMS.dk APi while under development.
+But can be easily modified to fit any APi.

 ## Demo
 http://test.com